Jeysson Monroy

-He was born in Medellin, Colombia but raised in Bogota.
+He was born in Medellín, Colombia but raised in Bogotá.
 He began his career at the age of 14 but it was not until he turned 18 that he decided to dedicate his life to boxing.
 He has represented Colombia in many national and international competitions such as WSB, the National Games of Colombia and the Pan American Games.
 He has been boxing national champion of Colombia 12 times in total.
 He obtained second place in the National Games in 2004 and later obtained first place in 2007 and 2008.
 In 2010 and 2011, he won the Central American and South American Games.
 Finally in 2015 he won a gold medal for his participation in the 2015 National Games of Colombia.